Searching for details:

 2003 June 7: A long-delayed mission of the Proton-M rocket got off the ground without a hitch on June 7, 2003.
 The four-stage vehicle, carrying the AMC-9 communications satellite for Alcatel Space and SES AMERICOM, blasted off from the Baikonur Cosmodrome at 4:15 in the morning local time (22:15 GMT on June 6).
 After 8 hours and 55 minutes, the AMC-9 separated from the Briz-M upper stage, entering a geostationary transfer orbit.

-It was the 300th launch of the Proton rocket, according to International Launch Services, a joint venture of US and Russian companies, marketing the launcher.
+It was the 300th launch of the Proton rocket, according to International Launch Services, a joint venture marketing the launcher.
 Various issues kept delaying the mission from the original launch date of Feb.
 10, 2003 to March 15 and March 31, 2003.
 The vehicle was finally rolled out to the launch pad on April 25, in preparation for launch on April 29, however on April 26, the mission was postponed, when technical problems were discovered in the Briz-M upper stage, which required its return to the assembly building and destacking of the vehicle.
-Initially, a 30-day delay at least was expected.
+Initially, at least a 30-day delay was expected.
 However, ILS then announced May 20 (May 19 GMT) as the launch date.
-Yet, again, on May 17, during routine pre-launch verification activities at the launch pad, a launch vehicle anomaly on one of the gyro units requiring replacement of the system, was identified, ILS said.
+Yet, again, on May 17, during routine pre-launch verification activities at the launch pad, a launch vehicle anomaly on one of the gyro units was identified, requiring a replacement of the system, ILS said.
 The company then announced June 10 as the launch date, which was advanced to June 7 at the beginning of that month.

 2003 Nov.
 22: Russia launched a pair of communications satellites aimed at supporting the nation's burgeoning oil industry.
 A four-stage version of the Proton-K rocket with a Block DM upper stage blasted off from the Baikonur Cosmodrome at 09:22 Moscow Time on Nov.
 22, 2003, after a 16-minute delay caused by weather conditions.